klevu/jsv2-early-adopters/getting-started/2-facets/bigcommerce/README.md

 > **Prerequisite:**
 > This module requires the [facets](/components/facets) base component.

-You may notice that the search results page does not have a Facets.
-Let’s add one.
+You may notice that the search results page does not have any facets.
+Let’s add them.

 ![Facets left](/getting-started/2-facets/images/image001.png)